xinzhan/core-services.en/help/interface/core-services.md

 ## Verify the implementation {#section_E641782A0F4F44AF8C9C91216BE330D5}

-Use the following process to ensure Experience Cloud ID Service is implemented correctly on your site.
+Use the following process to ensure that Experience Cloud ID Service is implemented correctly on your site.

 1. Clear cookies for your site so you can see the request to the Experience Cloud ID Service (the request happens on the first visit, then once per visitor per week).
 1. Using a packet analyzer or the network panel in a web browser debugger, look for a request going to [!DNL dpm.demdex.net].